Mightyfrong/gallifreyan-translation-helper/README.md

 };
 ```

+### Replacements
+**replacements(word)** returns the full word after converting c to k or s depending on position, following vowel, or reduced ck, if selected.
+Always replaces ß with ss.

 ### Translation
 **shermansTranslate(ctx, input)** is the main wrapper for the algorithm and is passed the canvas object and the actual input.
 It sets up the initial coordinates for the words baseline, initiates the [general draw object](#General-Drawing), sets up an [array of characters](#Grouping) and sets the canvas size according to the number of (grouped) characters.